gisaacsotelo/training/notes.md

 $   const hbs = require('hbs')
 and set the view engine for the server(app)
 $   server.set('view engine', 'hbs')
-and you are good to start routing can use hbs extension as it is.
+and you are good to start inyecting html can use hbs extension as it is.

 ~ -- express-handlebars module